OndrejNepozitek/Edgar-Unity/docs/examples/dead-cells.md

     <GalleryImage src="img/v2/examples/dead_cells/rooftop/outside3.png" caption="Normal" />
 </Gallery>

-> **Note:** It is **very important** that we do not use layers with colliders if it is not neccessary.
+> **Note:** It is **very important** that we do not use layers with colliders if it is not necessary.
 For example, you can see that only the outline tiles of walls have a collider and other walls are in the background layer without a collider.
 The reason for that is that when the generator assembles the level and copies tiles to shared tilemaps, Unity has to recompute collider shapes which can significantly decrease the performance if there are too tiles with colliders.

 #### Level graph